 Dana knows the fast-paced nature of both the marketing and corporate environments, which developed her ability to manage multiple projects, think critically and analyze the needs of her audiences.
 She has 10+ years of professional experience and a bachelor’s degree in mass media from the University of Mount Union.

 Dana serves as Communications Manager at BHITC.
 In her role, she manages print and electronic communications for BHITC’s donors, volunteers and partners as well as the organization’s website.

 She entered full-time ministry in 2013 and has been involved within her church for the past eight years.
 She and her husband, Cody, live in Lakewood with their son, Caden.
-In her spare time, she enjoys cooking, music, reading and working on home renovation projects with her husband.
+In her spare time, she enjoys cooking, music, reading and spending time with her family.